Toxaris/pts/DEVELOPMENT.md

 Instead of `Nothing`, you can pass `Just ptsInst` where `ptsInst` is the name of a PTS instance (of type `PTS`). `Nothing` defaults to the fomegastar PTS instance.

-Since the prettyprinter hides types, consider using `showPretty . typeOf` if you want to see a type.
+Since the prettyprinter hides types, consider using `showPretty . runEval [] . reify . typeOf` if you want to see a type.

 To typecheck a term against a given expected type, you can use `wrapTypecheckPush` or the more convenient variant `wrapTypecheckPushUntyped`.